adammcdonagh/open-task-framework/docs/architecture.md

 3. Schedule runnable subtasks (those with no unmet dependencies) and spawn worker threads/processes to run them concurrently according to configured concurrency.
 4. For each subtask execution:

-- The Batch handler invokes the appropriate subtask handler (Transfer or Execution) which follows its post-handler flow.
+- The Batch handler invokes the appropriate subtask handler (Transfer, Execution or Batch) which follows its post-handler flow.
 - Monitor progress, apply timeouts, and capture per-subtask results.
 - If a subtask fails, apply `continue_on_fail` and `retry_on_rerun` semantics as configured.